suneesh17/VSD-Open-2021-FPGA/README.md

   For more information, visit: https://www.makerchip.com/

 # Interfacing LEDs
-  In this section, we deal with interfacing of LEDs by simulating them on the virtual FPGA board by using System Verilog.
+  In this section, we deal with simulation of how LEDs work by assigning random values using System Verilog.

   Refer to the link for the project: https://makerchip.com/sandbox/0VOflhxZZ/0Anh1Zw#
 ### a.
 Code
 ```
 	\m4_TLV_version 1d: tl-x.org
 	\SV
 	m4_include_lib(['https://raw.githubusercontent.com/BalaDhinesh/Virtual-FPGA-Lab/main/tlv_lib/fpga_includes.tlv'])
    m4_makerchip_module   // (Expanded in Nav-TLV pane.)
 	//Author- SUNEESH HARAN